GaloisInc/cryptol/docs/AbstractValuesAndModuleParameters.md

     add x y = if isZ x then y else S (add (pred x) y)

-If we provide a mechanism to provide concrete implementations for `Nat`, then the same implementation would be used in all modules importing `Nat.
+If we provide a mechanism to provide concrete implementations for `Nat`, then the same implementation would be used in all modules importing `Nat`.
 This is similar to how Backpack works in Haskell.

 Here is how we'd define a parametrized module: